Committed to Enduring Long-Term Growth

 Relentless Focus on Value Creation

 Our company's topline growth strategy is driven by dynamic resource allocation, ensuring balanced and quality growth through smarter spending.
 Each country-category combination in our portfolio has a specific role, and we continually track performance to optimize resource allocation.
-By leveraging our internally developed digital platform, we are unlocking new opportunities and delivering more meaningful outputs, leading to bigger impacts.
 In areas of strong leadership, we aim to grow gross profit ahead of marketing investment, while in emerging areas, we prioritize marketing investments to build leadership.
-Despite currently winning in only ~40% of our top priorities, the benefits from ongoing investments and increased intelligence provide significant room for improvement and further growth.
+Additionally, we’ve been developing a new capability through Fuelight360, our bespoke digital platform which allows us to optimize system spend end-to-end unique to each market.
+Though still in its early stages, Fuelight360 is unlocking new opportunities and delivering more meaningful outputs targeting greater return on spend.
 This disciplined approach underscores our belief that quality leadership and strategic investment drive profitability.

 Consistently delivering on the top line has transformed our ability to sustainably deliver on the bottom line.
-Our focus to invest and to grow our businesses around the world can sometimes be a headwind to accruing cash, yet a mindset of scarcity has promoted a tremendous amount of creativity, enabling us to continue to invest appropriately in higher-returning areas.
+Despite a few anomalous items in recent years, underlying cash flow generation has been a strength of the business and is enabling us to continue to invest appropriately in higher-returning areas.

 As such, we have maintained our strong free cash flow trajectory by focusing on strategic investments that will further our growth and ensure long-term financial health.

 Balance sheet strength and flexibility are essential to supporting our ambitious growth agenda, and we have taken a holistic approach to optimizing our investments to drive the business.
-By pursuing our "asset right" agenda and making progress on our refranchising journey, we allow ourselves and our bottling partners to focus on core competencies.
-Our net revenue contribution excluding Bottling Investments has increased from 48% in 2015 to 87% in 2024 while our Return on Invested Capital has increased by 6 points over the same time period.
+By progressing our "fit-for-purpose" balance sheet agenda and making progress on our refranchising journey, we allow ourselves and our bottling partners to focus on core competencies.
+Our net revenue contribution excluding Bottling Investments has increased from 48% in 2015 to 96% in 2025 (excluding CCBA), while our Return on Invested Capital has increased by 6 points over the same time period.
 This strategic approach ensures that our global franchise model remains an advantage, positioning us for long-term enduring growth.

-(a) Total Net Revenue less Bottling Investments net revenues as a percentage of total Company net revenues; (b) Return on Invested Capital (ROIC) = Comparable Net Operating Profit After Tax (NOPAT) divided by two-year average of invested capital.
-ROIC is a non-GAAP financial measure (c) Debt Capacity = High end of target net debt leverage minus current net debt leverage multiplied by Comparable EBITDA, Non-GAAP; (d) Consumer packaged goods (CPG) repre-sents select large cap, food, household products and beverage peers.
-2024 amounts are based on year-to-date Q3 except for KO, which is based on full year 2024.
-All data obtained from FactSet; (e) Non-GAAP
+(a) 2025 total Company net revenues less 2025 Bottling Investments net revenues excluding CCBA as a percentage of total Company net revenues; (b) Return on Invested Capital (ROIC) = Comparable Net Operating Profit After Tax (NOPAT) divided by two-year average of invested capital, Non-GAAP; (c) Debt Capacity = High end of target net debt leverage minus current net debt leverage multiplied by Comparable EBITDA, Non-GAAP

-Our steadfast commitment to reinvesting back into our business and returning cash to shareholders is a defining characteristic of our capital allocation strategy.
-As we’ve stepped-up our capital investments in recent years to support high-growth areas, we’ve simultaneously improved the return profile of our investments via an enhanced Return on Invested Capital.
-This has allowed us to increase our dividend growth profile from 2% in 2021 to 5% since 2022.
+Our steadfast commitment to reinvesting back into our business and returning cash to shareowners is a defining characteristic of our capital allocation strategy.
+As we’ve stepped up our capital investments in recent years to support high-growth areas, we’ve simultaneously improved the return profile of our investments via an enhanced Return on Invested Capital.
+This has allowed us to maintain continued dividend growth, as we’ve increased our dividend for 64 consecutive years.

 Non-GAAP Reconciliations